Delicious, from scratch Parmesan garlic knots, with instructions to make the dough or start with store-bought dough, if you prefer.

 As well as the perfect side for pasta, these tasty buns also make perfect party food.
 Use the same recipe below, but make mini, bite-sized knots and serve warm with pizza or marinara sauce for a dip.

-- 1 large garlic clove (Can use garlic powder or salt.
-If using garlic salt, omit the salt below.
+- 1 clove garlic, (Can use garlic powder or salt.
+If using garlic salt omit the salt below.
 Amount to taste, about 1/4 tsp.)

 - If using ready-made dough, you can jump right to Step 5.